dotnet/docs/docs/core/extensions/globalization-icu.md

 - <xref:System.TimeZoneInfo.TryConvertIanaIdToWindowsId(System.String,System.String)>
 - <xref:System.TimeZoneInfo.TryConvertWindowsIdToIanaId%2A>

-If the application is running on Windows 10 May 2019 Update or any newer versions, the mentioned APIs will consistently succeed.
+On Windows 10 May 2019 Update or any later versions, the mentioned APIs will consistently succeed.
 However, on older versions of Windows, these APIs will consistently fail.
-In such cases, users have the option to enable the [app-local ICU](#app-local-ICU) feature to ensure the success of these APIs.
+In such cases, you can enable the [app-local ICU](#app-local-icu) feature to ensure the success of these APIs.
 On non-Windows platforms, these APIs will always succeed regardless of the version.

-In addition, it is crucial for apps to ensure that they are not running in [Globalization Invariant mode](https://github.com/dotnet/runtime/blob/main/docs/design/features/globalization-invariant-mode.md) or [NLS mode](#Use-NLS-instead-of-ICU) to guarantee the success of these APIs.
+In addition, it's crucial for apps to ensure that they're not running in [globalization invariant mode](https://github.com/dotnet/runtime/blob/main/docs/design/features/globalization-invariant-mode.md) or [NLS mode](#use-nls-instead-of-icu) to guarantee the success of these APIs.

 ### Use NLS instead of ICU